 Ian McGuire: It's a modular solution-you can choose exactly which features you want.
 It's about what's right for your requirements.
 Voice biometrics is the most commonly used part of Nuance Gatekeeper, for authentication and fraudster detection.
 A good example is our recent deployment in Spain with Telefónica, as part of its COVID-response strategy.
 Telefónica wanted to help elderly customers who were at risk of being isolated as a result of the lockdown.
 The company asked us to deploy voice biometrics-not to identify the customer's identity, but to identify their age.
 It wanted to give customers over 75 faster access to human agents, by moving them to the front of the queue.
 So, although the underlying technology was voice biometrics, all we were really interested in was age detection.
-Watch the webinar on-demand While this blog post only covers a few best practice tips-there are many more to discover in the full webinar conversation and Q&A, including how: - Biometrics can identify both physical and behavioural characteristics - You can effectively communicate your security services to your customers - We're helping leading banks to solve their security challenges - You can balance security with customer experience Tags: Customer experience, Nuance Gatekeeper, Knowledge-based authentication
+Watch the webinar on-demand While this blog post only covers a few best practice tips-there are many more to discover in the full webinar conversation and Q&A, including how: - Biometrics can identify both physical and behavioural characteristics - You can effectively communicate your security services to your customers - We're helping leading banks to solve their security challenges - You can balance security with customer experience Tags: Customer experience, Nuance Gatekeeper, Knowledge-based authentication More Information DigiConnect's Balancing Security & CX with Voice Biometrics Virtual Roundtable lan McGuire, Fraud and Biometrics Specialist at Nuance, recently presented at this roundtable hosted for the Middle East-with over 30 organisations attending from leading financial and telecommunications organisations.
+Learn more

-in

 About Brett Beranek

 Brett Beranek is responsible for overseeing the security and biometric line of business at Nuance, a Microsoft company.
 In this role for the past 12 years, Beranek has brought Nuance to a leadership position in the biometric authentication and biometric fraud prevention space.
-A thought leader in the field of biometrics, Beranek is a frequent contributor in industry events and the media on the topic of Al technology and it's use by the fraud community, and how society can mitigate against these evolving threats.
+A thought leader in the field of biometrics, Beranek is a frequent contributor in industry events and the media on the topic of AI technology and it's use by the fraud community, and how society can mitigate against these evolving threats.
 Prior to Nuance, he held various leadership positions in the biometrics and security industry.
 He has earned a Bachelor of Commerce, Information Systems Major, from McGill University as well as an Executive Marketing certificate from Massachusetts Institute of Technology's Sloan School of Management.
 Beranek is also a certified Master Fraud Prevention Black Belt professional.

 View all posts by Brett Beranek